 Remove from the air fryer and sprinkle lightly with Parmesan cheese if desired.
 Serve with pasta sauce for dipping or enjoy plain.

 These are perfect on their own for an appetizer or side dish.
 To create a meal consider adding a salad or pasta dish.
+You can also try these delicious recipes that pair well with eggplant parmesan!

 Any leftover fries can be stored in the refrigerator.
 Toss them into the air fryer for 3-4 minutes at 375 degrees to crisp them up before serving.